 Be nice and consistent for everyone.
-Such as, be polite to your students and avoid making inappropriate remarks and comments.
+Such as, being polite to your students and avoiding making inappropriate remarks and comments.
 It pays to be sensitive to how they feel.

 Establish the same rules and parallel consequences for everyone in the classroom.
 It elevates positive school culture and makes everyone feel connected.